Thumbelina (1994 film): Release

-Thumbelina was originally slated for a Thanksgiving 1993 release, with Metro-Goldwyn-Mayer (MGM) as the distributor in North America; J&M Entertainment was to be the international distributor.
+Thumbelina was originally slated for a Thanksgiving 1993 release, with Metro-Goldwyn-Mayer (MGM) as the distributor in North America, and J&M Entertainment as the distributor internationally.
 However, by the time it was completed, both companies dropped the arrangement due to concerns about the bankruptcy of Bluth's studio.
 During Sullivan Bluth's bankruptcy proceedings, the court trustee presented the film to Disney's film distribution unit, Buena Vista Pictures Distribution.
 The trustee ultimately declined Disney's offer to distribute the film as they were also trying to find a new owner for the studio.

 In March 1993, Warner Bros. acquired the film's distribution rights.
 During test screenings, the film reportedly received higher scores when Warner Bros. replaced its logo with that of Walt Disney Pictures.

-The film was released in theaters in the U.S. on March 30, 1994, accompanied by the Animaniacs short, I'm Mad.
+The film was released in theaters in the U.S. on March 30, 1994, accompanied by the Animaniacs short I'm Mad.

 Home media

 On July 26, 1994, Warner Home Video released Thumbelina on VHS and LaserDisc in the United States and Canada and internationally throughout the 1990s.
 The film was re-released on VHS in the United Kingdom on March 20, 1995.
 Warner Home Video released the film on DVD on September 21, 1999.
 Thumbelina was re-released on VHS and DVD by 20th Century Fox Home Entertainment on February 19, 2002, alongside Anastasia and FernGully: The Last Rainforest as part of the Fox Family Features lineup and on Blu-ray on March 6, 2012.

 The film was available to view on Disney+ when it launched on November 12, 2019, following Disney's acquisition of 21st Century Fox earlier that year.
 It has been intermittently available on the service since then.
-It was also available on Disney+ via the international brand Star when Star was launched on October 27, 2021, in Japan.